-After it was first considered about 7 years ago, we finally have tax breaks for the video games industry to rival those that have been available for film production and research and development companies for a few years now.
+We now have gaming industry tax credits to rival those that have been available for film production and research and development companies for years.

-Here’s all you need to know about the new games tax relief:
+Here’s all you need to know about games tax relief:

 What businesses can claim this relief?